luc4s92/React-tutorial/README.md

-To run the app to follow these steps:
+To run the app follow these steps:

 1-- Install nodejs
 `https://nodejs.org`